Internet censorship in Indonesia: Regulations

-ITE Law
+Information and Electronic Transactions Law (2008)

-In March 2008, the government passed the Law on Information and Electronic Transactions (ITE Law), which broadened the authority of the Ministry of Communications and Information Technology (MCI) to include supervision of the flow of information and possible censorship of online content.
+In March 2008, the government passed the Law on Information and Electronic Transactions (ITE Law), which broadened the authority of the Ministry of Communications and Information Technology (Kominfo) to include supervision of the flow of information and possible censorship of online content.
 In early 2010, the ministry published a draft Regulation on Multimedia Content that, if implemented, would require ISPs to filter or otherwise remove specific materials.
 The types of content listed include vaguely-worded categories such as pornography, gambling, hate incitement, threats of violence, exposure of private information, intellectual property, false information, and contents that degrade a person or group based on a physical or nonphysical attribute, such as disability.
 Following public outcry, the government announced that it would take time to process suggestions from the public before proceeding with the draft regulation.

 Under the ITE Law, anyone convicted of committing defamation online faces up to six years in prison, and a fine of up to one billion rupiah (US$111,000).
 As of June 2010, there were at least eight cases in which citizens had been indicted on defamation charges under the ITE Law for comments on e-mail lists, blogs, or Facebook.
 Prosecutions under the ITE Law have contributed to an increased atmosphere of fear, caution, and self-censorship among online writers and average users.

 In December 2023, the Government watered down the electronic information and transaction law (ITE) after critics accused the Government of using the law to stifle opposition.
 Part of the changes include a higher burden of proof for prosecutions and halving of the maximum sentence from four to two years.